NikhilSethuram/FETCH-BE-Challenge/README.md

    python app.py

 NOTE: If you get a message at this point saying flask not installed.
-Follow these steps:
-1) python - m venv env
+Follow these steps: run this on your terminal python - m venv env source env/bin/activate pip install flask
-2) source env/bin/activate
-3) pip install flask
 Now try running python app.py again

 4. The API will be accessible at http://localhost:8000